 Principle 3: Maximizing the Strengths and Potential of Each Person

-We aim to offer every person in the care of a Home or an aftercare provider the chance to maximise his or her potential.
+We aim to offer every person in the care of a Home the chance to maximise his or her potential.
 The care plan and rehabilitation programmes are designed to be relevant to each individual’s circumstance and to meet his or her needs.

 The target set for each child or young person is personalised, depending on his needs and risks.
 For every child or young person, the desired outcome is different.
 The desired outcome could be improved emotional health, stronger personal discipline and social responsibility or acquiring life skills.